jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-All these methods which involve jumping back to some previously mentioned topic may seem difficult since you need to remember some particular information.
+These tehcniques explained here  involve jumping back to some previously mentioned topic.
+This may seem difficult, since you need to remember some particular information (to refer to it later)  while carrying on with the research.
 However it is not that hard – just give it a try.
-As well, keep in mind that you can make brief notes reminding you of things that are of interest – and with a look on your note sheet they will return to your memory if you forgot.
+As well, keep in mind that you can make brief notes reminding you of things that are of interest – and with a look on your note sheet they will return to your memory if you forgot about them.

 ## How exactly would you do it?

-When you ask people will sometimes answer your questions »in general«
+After you ask a question,  participants will sometimes answer »in general«

  <div class="example">